parsaeisa/Notes/Software engineering/Non-technical/managing.md

 Creating a new micro-service

 ## Domain

+When you are in a team, you should know that what is your place in the system (the company), what services you affect and what services affect you.
+If you provide a data, you should know exactly which teams are processing that data.

 Domain managing is one of the challenging part of software managing.

 I think it contains the features and domains that each team owns.
 It can affect the way of developing that domain.
+Domain managing is a big concept that I like to call **layer managing**.
+It's about making layers more seperate, and making their duties more clear.

+Duties of two different layers should not **overlap**.

 ## Dismantling